-* Bank says approval postponed as EU needs complete formal process
+* Bank says approval postponed as EU needs complete formal

 * Plan demanded by Brussels to approve 4.1 bln euro bailout

 * Restructuring includes 2.5 bln euro capital increase

 * Bank needs to find private investors to avoid